shivannis/xandr-docs-public/xandr-docs/articles/monetize/user-id-syncing-with-external-partners.md

 ## Initiate automatic user ID syncs with our external partners

-Publishers and advertisers can automatically sync page visitors' user IDs with all Xandr external partners by adding the following code to pages:
+Publishers and advertisers can automatically sync page visitors' user IDs with all Microsoft Advertising external partners by adding the following code to pages:

 ```
 <iframe height="0" width="0" marginwidth="0" marginheight="0" scrolling="no"